 As part of its comprehensive risk management process, IPL uses future climate-related scenarios created specifically for its businesses to assess its climate-related risks and opportunities.

-A specialist third party is engaged to update these scenarios, and to conduct an external risk and opportunity assessment, every three years.
-The scenarios used include 1.5-degree, 2-degree, 3+-degree and Inevitable Policy Response scenarios.
-Descriptions of the scenarios and the results of risk and opportunity assessments are included in IPL's 2023 Climate Change Report which is aligned to the Task Force on Climate Related Financial Disclosures (TCFD), along with updated descriptions of the Company's governance of climate change-related issues and how these have been incorporated into business strategy.
-IPL's Net Zero Pathway and Transition Plan is also described in the Climate Change Report.
+A specialist third party is engaged to update these scenarios, and to conduct a risk and opportunity assessment, every three years.
+The scenarios and risk assessment were updated in FY24 and include the use of 1.5°C, 1.8°C, 2.7°C and 4+°C scenarios.
+Descriptions of the scenarios and the results of the updated risk and opportunity assessment are included in IPL's 2024 Climate Change Report which is aligned with the Task Force on Climaterelated Financial Disclosures (TCFD) and aspects of the Australian Sustainability Reporting Standards (ASRS), along with updated descriptions of the Company's governance of climate-related issues and how these have been incorporated into business strategy.
+IPL's potential Net Zero pathway and Climate Change Report.